FathimaManal/followup-system/README.md

-A full-stack app where a business user logs in, adds customers, sets a follow-up cadence per customer, and the system automatically sends AI-generated WhatsApp follow-ups on schedule — stopping the moment the customer replies.
+A full-stack app where a business user logs in, adds customers, sets a follow-up cadence per customer, and the system automatically sends AI-generated WhatsApp follow-ups on schedule - stopping the moment the customer replies.
+A note on WhatsApp integration: this runs against a mock WhatsApp provider by default, not the live Cloud API.
+Real WhatsApp Business API access requires Meta business verification, which realistically takes days rather than hours — not something achievable inside this timeline.
+Rather than lose build time chasing that approval, I built the mock as a genuine drop-in module (services/whatsappService.js) with the same function signature the real integration uses, including a working real-mode implementation already written and ready to enable (WHATSAPP_MODE=real) — swapping providers is a one-line env change, not a rewrite.

 ## Stack & why